 - A. Upon receiving the disciplinary notice, the impartial decision maker will send a hearing notice to all parties in compliance with WAC 10-08-040.
 Pursuant to the Title IX Grievance Procedure 235.2A, the hearing date may not be scheduled less than ten (10) days after the Title IX Coordinator provided the Final Investigation Report to the Parties.
-The college may, at its discretion, contract with an administrative law judge or other person to act as the decision maker. - B. A Party is entitled to be accompanied by an Advisor of their choice during the disciplinary process at the party's own expense.
+The College may, at its discretion, contract with an administrative law judge or other person to act as the decision maker. - B. A Party is entitled to be accompanied by an Advisor of their choice during the disciplinary process at the party's own expense.
 The Advisor may be an attorney and/or, if the Party is a represented employee, a union representative. - 1.
-A party may choose to have an attorney serve as their advisor at the party's own expense.
-This right will be waived unless, at least five (5) days before the hearing, the attorney files a notice of appearance with the Director of HR/designee with copies to all parties and the Student Conduct Officer. - 2.
+If the Advisor is an attorney, the Advisor must file a notice of appearance with the impartial decision maker with copies to all parties and the Director of HR/designee at least five (5) days before the hearing.
+If a notice of appearance is not filed within this timeframe, the Party will be deemed to have waived their right to have an attorney as an Advisor. - 2.
 If a Party is a represented employee who chooses not to use a union-provided Advisor, the Party must provide the impartial decision maker with a signed waiver of union representation, including written consent from the union. - C. In preparation for the hearing, the Parties will have equal access to all evidence gathered by the investigator during the investigation, regardless of whether the College intends to offer the evidence at the hearing.